danielwang/aemo-gel-site/docs/components/miscellaneous/progress-spinner.md

 ## Guidance

-* User spinner to indicate background activity is in progress.
+* User spinner to indicate background activity which takes short period of time is in progress .
+* Similar to progress bar, if the spinner is either MD or LG, consider accompanying the spinner with a text informing what action/process is taking place.

+### When to use

+* When an action has been taken and the server/process takes short time to load new data/content.

+### When not to use

 * Ideally, only one spinner should be used at a time.
-If a larger section of content is loading, consider using a larger size spinner instead of multiple smaller ones or a skeleton loader instead.
+If a larger section of content is loading, consider using a larger size spinner instead of multiple smaller ones or a [skeleton loader](skeleton.md) instead.
-* Similar to progress bar, if the spinner is either MD or LG, they should be accompanied with a text informing what action/process is taking place.

-## When to use

-* When an action has been taken and the server/process takes time to load new data/content.
+* If the process takes a long period of time such as importing data or exporting reports, consider using a [progress bar](progress-bar.md) instead.

 ## Designer assets